hiepph/chip8-emu/readme.md

 I decided to do some fun side projects while learning C at the university.
 I needed something hardcore and related to system programming.
-That's when my passion for video games started to speak out loud!
+That's when my passion for video games spoke out loud!
 And Chip8 is a good start.